vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 11/08: - fix current bugs - ok
                           - implement article comments - getting closer to figuring it out, wrote some test functions

-TO DO FOR TOMORROW 12/08 - implement article comments for both ro/eng pages
+TO DO FOR TOMORROW 12/08 - implement article comments for both ro/eng pages -x [3-4 days]
-                         - design user profile page
+                         - design user profile page -x

+TO DO FOR TOMORROW 16/08 - implement article comments for the ro page, add validation.

 THINGS LEFT TO DO: - create official logo